|logic||category theory||type theory|

 |induction||colimit||inductive type, W-type, M-type|

 |universe||object classifier||type of types|

-Sometimes decidable is also used in another sense, namely that of independent statement?, according to which a logical theory decides a formula if it proves the formula or its negation, and according to which a formula is undecidable (independent) if the theory in question proves neither the formula nor its negation.
-This is the sense in which the Continuum Hypothesis? in undecidable from the axioms of ZFC and in which the consistency statement? of a sufficiently strong, recursively enumerated theory is undecidable in (independent of) that theory, according to Gödel’s second incompleteness theorem?.
+Sometimes decidable is also used in another sense, namely that of independent statement?, according to which a logical theory decides a formula if it proves the formula or its negation (see at decidable proposition), and according to which a formula is undecidable (independent) if the theory in question proves neither the formula nor its negation.
+This is the sense in which the continuum hypothesis in undecidable from the axioms of ZFC and in which the consistency statement? of a sufficiently strong, recursively enumerated theory is undecidable in (independent of) that theory, according to Gödel’s second incompleteness theorem?.
 To avoid confusion, the preferred term to use here is independent?.

 A logical system is decidable if there is an algorithm deciding whether a given formula is a theorem of the system.